beeficecream/YNABDashboard/docker/README.md

 ## Setup

-Customization, configuration, and/or deployment processes are out-of-scope for this project.
+Customization, configuration, and/or deployment processes for Docker are out-of-scope for this project.
 Considering there are numerous different ways to deploy a container and/or stack, this is being left to the discretion of the user.

 Links to each image used to create this stack...